RP-12000/pianotilespro/README.md

 If you choose to reset your userdata in the Settings page, you will find a file that ends in ".userarchive" with the same username within the **Users** folder

 That is your data before it was reset.
-You can change the file type back to .ptpuser to revert the changes, or you can delete it permenently.
+You can change the file type back to .ptpuser to revert the changes, or you can delete it permanently.

 ******************